Climate Change Threats to Coastal and Low-lying Places

 An estimate of a sea-level rise of 1 metre will cause many casualties from storm surges alone.

-The IPCC’s study in 2014 predicts a US$20 to $200 trillion loss in property from coastal flooding comes 2100.
-Considering that scientists, in general, tend to make conservative predictions, if climate change is indeed happening, then more fatalities and losses will be experienced in the near future.
+The IPCC’s 2014 study predicts a US$20 to $200 trillion loss in property from coastal flooding by 2100.
+Considering that scientists tend to make conservative predictions, if climate change is indeed happening, then more fatalities and losses will be experienced in the near future.

-Kiribati, one of the atoll nations is in danger of disappearing from the map.
-With only a 2-meter sea level rise, Kiribati will be wiped away which will be a ‘potential genocide’ according to the president of Micronesia, the article mentions.
+Kiribati, one of the atoll nations, is in danger of disappearing from the map.
+The article mentions that with only a 2-meter sea level rise, Kiribati will be wiped away, which would be a ‘potential genocide’ according to the president of Micronesia.

 Effects of thermal expansion

-It is not only the melting of glaciers that is causing the sea level to rise according to the article but also caused by thermal expansion.
-A one-degree increase in ocean temperature can cause a sea-level rise of up to 20 to 60cm.
-Because the ocean takes a while to warm up, the article states, even if the warming stops tomorrow the thermal expansion will still go on.
+According to the article, glacier melting and thermal expansion are also raising the sea level.
+A one-degree increase in ocean temperature can cause a rise of up to 20 to 60cm.
+Because the ocean takes a while to warm up, the article states that even if the warming stops tomorrow, the thermal expansion will continue.

-If no immediate steps are taken with regards to the Paris Agreement, then we will see a 3-degree rise in global temperature which would account for the 60 to 180-meter rise in sea level due to thermal expansion the article argues.
+If no immediate steps are taken regarding the Paris Agreement, we will see a 3-degree rise in global temperature, which would account for the 60- to 180-meter rise in sea level due to thermal expansion, the article argues.

-Shrinking glaciers, especially in the west Antarctic, is what worries scientists.
+Scientists are worried about shrinking glaciers, especially in the west Antarctic.
 An increase in temperature causes the ground ice to melt, creating more ice shelves that tend to break off, and the break-offs or icebergs melt easily.
 Human contributions to sinking land have been documented.

 The article mentions three examples: